AndreBaltazar8/ablac/docs/performance.md

 Android, and bootstrap boundary.
 Keeping 24 bytes is therefore the smallest validated portable representation in this pass, not a claim that a separately benchmarked 16-byte direct-return ABI can never win.

+## Segmented large HTTP bodies (2026-08-12)

+The 16 KiB echo workload transfers at least 32 KiB per request: one 16 KiB request body enters the process and the same payload leaves in the response.
+Its CPU profile was consequently dominated by byte movement rather than the dynamic value ABI: `memmove` and `memset` accounted for about 39% of sampled cycles before this pass.

+The hosted readiness-loop reader now receives directly into an uninitialized managed byte allocation and publishes only the bytes actually returned by the kernel.
+Large segmented responses use a bounded 64-entry `sendmsg` scatter write, preserving `MSG_NOSIGNAL`; the libc-free runtime provides the equivalent raw syscall.
+Small responses retain the contiguous writer because its lower setup cost is faster below 4 KiB.
+Deep ropes fall back to the established flattened writer, and partial writes still promote the response before its request region is reset.

+In an adjacent five-sample comparison at 64 connections, the body median rose from **120,508 to 126,240 requests/second** (**4.76%**).
+The candidate samples were tightly grouped from 125,864 to 127,049 requests/second.
+The final holistic run measured Abla at 124,580, Go at 102,936, and Rust at 155,144 requests/second;
+Abla remained faster than Go in all four workloads.
+Regression coverage checks a nonzero write offset, more than 64 rope leaves, the flattening fallback, and the raw libc-free syscall path.
+All 75 compiler/runtime fixtures and the byte-identical self-rebuild pass.